sparkflows/sparkflows-docs/docs/installation-upgrading/running-spark-standalone.rst

   - cd fire-x.y.z
   - Update the port of Fire-ui & Fire to 8090 & 8082 as default port 8080 & 8081 is used by standalone spark, we can chose any other also.
-  - From fire-.x.y.z directory, we need to go conf/application.properties and update the port No.
+  - From fire-x.y.z directory, we need to go conf/application.properties and update the port No.

   .. figure:: ../_assets/user-guide/spark_standalone_port_configurations.PNG
    :scale: 100%